Liam de Young: Personal

-De Young is from Bray Park, Queensland.
+Liam de Young is from Bray Park, Queensland.
 He attended Pine Rivers State High School.
 He moved to Perth, Western Australia in order to be more available to the national team.

 Field hockey

-De Young is a midfielder.
-In 2002, he played for the St Andrew's club after not having played for the club in two years.
+Liam is a midfielder.
+In 2002, he played for the St. Andrew's club after not having played for the club in two years.
 He was the first player from St Andrew's to make Australia's senior national team.
 In 2010, he played in the final game of the season for his state team in the Australian Hockey League.